jordanlloyd007/nike_analysis/README.md

 - What are the driving factors behind the discounted products?
 - Create a dynamic dashboard summarizing the discounted products

-## Process - Aggrigate, Data Wrangling, EDA and Data Mining
+## Analysis - Aggrigate, Data Wrangling, EDA and Data Mining
 - Checked for anomalies using box and whiskers charts
 - Created a new worksheet titled "f.nike.discriptive"

 <img width="787" height="484" alt="Screenshot 2025-07-31 at 5 59 17 AM" src="https://github.com/user-attachments/assets/332d4c04-b8f9-4a5a-92d0-ae0c8c32f0ca" />

 - This worksheet contains a statistical summary of Nike data.
 Also discounted product metrics